Caroline-Legrand/disaggMRC/README.md

 ```

 The function “get_scaling_params_Intensity” returns a data frame of
-scaling parameters for each seasonn and a list of plots for showing
+scaling parameters for each season and a list of plots for showing
 empirical estimates and fitted scaling models.

 ``` r